TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Experiments and Results

-Finally, we calculate the $f_0$ Distribution Confusion Matrices for each model, to evaluate the interstation discrimination and real vs model similarity.
-For each model separately in Figure \ref{fig:extended_js_comparison}, two 15$\times$15 confusion matrices are provided.
-As seen from the figure, some stations (most notably 0205 and 4628) have close $f_0$ values, as also shown in Table \ref{tab:ft_stations} and Figure \ref{fig:extended_js_comparison}.
-A similar pattern is observed for stations 1716 and 2020, which also share comparable $f_0$ characteristics.
-Although close $f_0$ values reflect comparable dominant resonance frequencies, they do not fully describe overall site response, which can still differ across stations.
-Importantly, TimesNet-Gen distinguishes these stations despite their $f_0$ proximity, suggesting that the model captures additional waveform characteristics beyond the fundamental resonance alone.
-In contrast, the VAE baseline shows more ambiguity in these station pairs, with noticeably weaker separation and a tendency to mix stations that share similar $f_0$ values.
+To evaluate model similarity and interstation discrimination, $f_0$ distribution confusion matrices are analyzed (Figure \ref{fig:extended_js_comparison}).
+Several stations, notably 0205/4628 and 1716/2020, share comparable $f_0$ values (Table \ref{tab:ft_stations}).
+While similar $f_0$ values reflect comparable dominant resonance frequencies, the overall site responses can significantly differ.
+TimesNet-Gen successfully distinguishes these stations despite their $f_0$ value, indicating that it captures complex waveform characteristics beyond the fundamental resonance.
+The VAE baseline exhibits weaker separation and tends to mix stations that share similar $f_0$ values.